trex-paxos/trex-paxos-jvm/README.md

   documents or key-values) in the database that your application uses.
 * At this time you will need to set up the cluster membership manually.
 You will need to assign a unique node identifier to each node in the cluster.
 * This library is designed to be transport agnostic.
-Examples of plugging in network transport are not complete.
+Examples of plugging in network transport as either QUIC or TCP are planned.

 At this the time: